 Learning how to use it

-If you’re a marketer, you might be better off learning more about Salesforce Marketing tools like Pardot or Marketing Cloud than becoming a Salesforce master.
-Becoming a Pardot Specialist will allow you to build an understanding of things like object manager and dashboards, in addition to developing an overall understanding as to how Salesforce CRM connects with other apps.
+If you’re a marketer, you might be better off learning more about Salesforce Marketing tools like Pardot or Marketing Cloud than becoming a Sales Cloud master.
+These tools will teach you how to work with some of the primary functions within Sales Cloud, such as custom fields, campaigns, and attributing lead sources.

 What makes Salesforce different

-While I haven’t used every CRM software out there, I can say that Salesforce has two things going for it that most CRM competitors do not.
+While I haven’t used every CRM software on the market, I can say that Salesforce has two things going for it that most CRM competitors do not.

 Salesforce was arguably the first company to have a dedicated app store.
 Not Apple.
 Salesforce AppExchance has countless tools, ranging from DocuSign Integrations to map plug-ins for tracking where your leads are located across the country.
-This not only gives Salesforce the opportunity to make a tremendous amount of cheese and for sales teams to run up tremendous bills for accounts payable, but it further customizes your CRM experience with a couple of clicks.
+This not only gives Salesforce the opportunity to make a lot of cheese and for sales teams to run up tremendous bills for accounts payable, but it further customizes your CRM experience with a couple of clicks.
 If you’ve installed a WordPress plug-in onto your site, the process is not dissimilar.

 The most prominent building Salesforce sponsors is the Salesforce Tower in San Francisco.
 The tower is the second tallest building west of the Mississippi and it comes with a reported sponsorship price tag of $110 million.
 This is just one of the buildings in which Salesforce spends hundreds of millions of dollars a year to have its name on around the world.

-The point is, when you purchase Salesforce CRM Sales Cloud, you aren’t just buying a subscription to a software, you’re buying into a philosophy:
+The point is, when you purchase Salesforce CRM Sales Cloud, you aren’t just buying a subscription to cloud-based software, you’re buying into a philosophy: